SCHH-Commons/presentations/ai-intro/index.md

 - ensuring that AI systems operate fairly and without bias.

 Ongoing discussions and research aim to address these challenges, promoting the responsible development and deployment of AI technologies.

 ---

+## AI Chatbot Data Privacy & Retention Summary (as of Feb 2025)

+- **OpenAI (ChatGPT & API)**
+    - Free & Plus Users: Conversations may be stored temporarily for abuse monitoring but are not used for training.
+    - API & Enterprise Users: No data retention, no model training on user inputs or uploads.
+- **Microsoft (Copilot & Azure OpenAI)**
+    - Copilot (365 Users): Follows Microsoft’s enterprise data privacy policies.
+    - Azure OpenAI: No data retention or model training on user inputs.
+- **Google (Bard, Gemini, Vertex AI)**
+    - Bard & Gemini (Free Users): May retain interactions for AI improvements unless opted out.
+    - Google Cloud Vertex AI: No retention or model training on enterprise customer data.

+---

+## AI Chatbot Data Privacy & Retention Summary - Continued

+- **Anthropic (Claude AI)**
+    - Claude Free & Pro Users: Temporary storage for monitoring but not used for training.
+    - Claude API & Enterprise: No retention, no training on user data.
+- **Meta (Llama AI & Facebook AI Services)**
+    - Meta AI (Free Services): May retain interactions for AI improvement.
+    - Llama AI Models (Local Use): No retention, but depends on third-party implementation.

+### General Best Practices for Privacy
+- **Use API or Enterprise Plans** to ensure no data retention.
+- **Check privacy settings** and opt out where possible.
+- **Self-host AI models** for maximum data control.

+_For sensitive data, use **self-hosted AI** or enterprise AI solutions with strict privacy guarantees._

+---